Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 - Prevent acne-induced scarring

-The following guidelines and studies from the Journal of the American Academy of Dermatology, American Journal of Clinical Dermatology, and Journal of Dermatological Treatment speak about how retinoids help unclog pores, and can help clear acne when used alongside other medications.
+The following research from the Journal of the American Academy of Dermatology, American Journal of Clinical Dermatology, and Journal of Dermatological Treatment speak about how retinoids help unclog pores, and can help clear acne when used alongside other medications.

 The American Academy of Dermatology's guidelines of 2016, published in the Journal of the American Academy of Dermatology, states, "Retinoids are the core of topical therapy for acne because they [open clogged pores], resolve the precursor microcomedone lesion, and are antiinflammatory.
 These agents enhance any topical acne regimen and allow for maintenance of clearance after discontinuation of oral therapy.
 Retinoids are ideal for comedonal acne and, when used in combination with other agents, for all acne variants."1